openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="creating-cStor-storage-pools"></a>Creating cStor Storage Pools</h3>

 The cStorStoragePool can be created by specifying the blockDeviceList.
-The following section will describe about the steps in detail.
+The following section will describe the steps in detail.

 <h4><a class="anchor" aria-hidden="true" id="manual-mode"></a>Create a cStorPool by specifying blockDeviceList </h4>